-“While a hot hoddy can’t necessarily cure a cold or stop it in its tracks, the warm beverage’s ingredients are known to alleviate cold symptoms,” Dr. David Greuner, a surgeon at NYC Surgical Associates, told Fatherly.
+“While a hot toddy can’t necessarily cure a cold or stop it in its tracks, the warm beverage’s ingredients are known to alleviate cold symptoms,” says David Greuner, M.D., a surgeon at NYC Surgical Associates.

 Besides alcohol’s famous pain-killing powers (try gargling with whiskey and warm water to numb a sore throat), moderate alcohol consumption has been shown to dilate mucus membranes much in the same way as menthol does, Greuner says.
 This can help clear infections and refresh moms and dads with colds.
 Whiskey, specifically, also contains the antioxidant ellagic acid, which studies suggest may help treat viral and bacterial infections.